iamalperen/clc-js/README.md

 # Clc-js

 # THIS LIBRARY IS NO LONGER SUPPORTED.
-NEW AND MORE COMPREHENSIVE VERSION will BE REACHED BY https://github.com/iamalperen/mea-js
+NEW AND MORE COMPREHENSIVE VERSION will BE REACHED BY https://github.com/iamalperen/mea-js (under development)

 clc.js is a lightweight math calculation library.